microsoft/BiomedParse/README.md

 ## Training

-To train the model using the example BioParseData, run:
+To train the model using the example BiomedParseData-Demo, run:

 ```sh
 bash assets/scripts/train.sh